RalphAyala/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-`Git` and `GitHub` are one of the many things you will have to learn in case if anybody ever ask you what id the difference between `Git` and `GitHub`.
+`Git` and `GitHub` are one of the many things you will have to learn in case  anybody ever asked you what is the difference between `Git` and `GitHub`.
 * `Git`
   * `Git` does not require `Github`
-  * When edit files it saves along the way
+  * When you edit the files it saves along the way
   * Add files, commit them

 * `GitHub`
-  * `Github` store code in the cloud
+  * `Github` stores code in the cloud
   * Requires `Git`
-  * Visually see what u change
+  * Visually see what you change
   * Easily collaborate files

 These are one of the many things you will have to learn about `Git` and `Github`.